 Hopefully, dinner at your house goes well more often than not.
-But just in case, we’ve put together a few ideas to try to make sure your lockdown mealtimes with the kids are relaxing meals.
+But just in case, we’ve put together a few ideas to try to make sure your mealtimes with the kids are relaxing meals.

 It’s a family affair